John Spano: Purchase of New York Islanders

-The first $16.5 million payment on the cable rights was due on April 7; however, the money was not there that day.
-Spano promised Pickett the money would be wired out, showing him a letter from Lloyds Bank in London as proof; Pickett was satisfied and he closed the deal.
-Ahead of the deal's closure, Spano had already pumped $2.5 million into the team's payroll and forced head coach/general manager Mike Milbury to cede the head coaching position to Rick Bowness.
+When the money wasn't there on April 7, However, Spano promised Pickett the money would be wired out, showing him a letter from Lloyds Bank in London as proof.
+He also claimed to need more time to unwind some complex financial matters.
+While the Islanders' lawyers were reluctant to close, Pickett was satisfied and he closed the deal.
+Ahead of the deal's closure, Spano had already pumped $2.5 million into the team's payroll and forced head coach/general manager Mike Milbury to cede the head coaching position to Rick Bowness (though Milbury claimed it was his decision).
 He also let it be known that he intended to be a major player in the free-agent market that summer.